 2010 — ongoing

-Initiated in 2010, “One’s Island” is a photography project focused on symbolizing youth’s disconnection with the rest of society through a constellation of contemplative vignettes, mapping together the territory of an illusory island.
+Initiated in 2010, “One’s Island” is a photography project symbolizing youth’s disconnection with the rest of society through a constellation of contemplative vignettes, mapping together the territory of an illusory island.

-The photographic project was complimented in 2018 by my first fiction film, 'JULIAN' (28'45''), investigating the same subject-matter.
+The photographic project was complimented in 2018 by my first fiction film, "Julian" (28'45''), investigating the same subject-matter.
 Screenshots and speech fragments from the main character, a teenager exploring his own island, will constitute the main thread of the book "One's Island" (in development).

 Presented here is a selection of the series.